Web Applications

 # Permissions-Policy

-Allows or denies the use of browser features and APIs for the site; for example, you can restrict privacy-sensitive APIs such as the camera or microphone and the automatic playback of videos.
+Allows or denies the use of browser features and APIs for the site; for example, you can restrict privacy-sensitive APIs such as the camera or microphone and automatic video playback.

-For a full list of browser-compatible features, see the MDN Feature Policy (opens new window).
+For a complete list of browser-compatible features, see the MDN Feature Policy (opens new window).

 # Cross Origin Embedder Policy (COEP)